 Many childbirth injuries are caused by medical malpractice.
 Some of the most common injuries include:

-It is important to notice that many of these injuries may not qualify as medical practice.
+It is important to notice that many of these personal injuries may not qualify as medical practice.
 There is also negligent prenatal care, which occurs during the pregnancy causing injuries to the fetus.
 Some examples of this include:

 There are also some common errors during childbirth, which can harm both the baby and the mother.
 Some doctors may fail to foresee birth problems because the baby is too large or due to umbilical cord complications.
 Some doctors may also fail to detect signs of fetal distress and order a C-section, forceps and vacuum extractors when necessary.